-Since BJT is a three terminal device, there are three ways to connect it within an electric circuit while one terminal is same for both output and input.
+Since Bipolar Junction Transistor is a three terminal device, there are three ways to connect it within an electric circuit while one terminal is the same for both output and input.
 Every method of connection responds differently to the input signals within a circuit.

 - Common Emitter Configuration – has both voltage and current gain

-- The common Collector Configuration – has no voltage gain but has current gain
+- The common Collector Configuration – has no voltage gain but has a current gain

-- The common base configuration – has no current gain but has voltage gain
+- The common base configuration – has no current gain but has a voltage gain

 Characteristics of different transistor configurations are given in the following table: